The Death And Life Of Iran's Lake Urmia

 toggle caption

 Iran's Lake Urmia has shriveled because of water mismanagement.
-Photographer Maximilian Mann traveled to northwest Iran to document the life of the people in the region.
+Photographer Maximilian Mann traveled to northwest Iran to document life in the region.
 Here, a man walks in what used to be a river to the lake, now just salt.

 Maximilian Mann